Navigation

 Sometimes an operation can help to treat a health problem that affects your fertility.
 Surgery may be an option for you if you have:

-Your doctor will talk to you about the type of surgery you might need, as well as the possible benefits and risks of having the operation.
+Your doctor will talk to you about the type of surgery you might need and the possible benefits and risks of having the operation.

 Assisted conception

 Assisted conception means help to get pregnant using ways other than having sex.
-What type of assisted conception is an option for you will depend on the reasons why you’re finding it hard to get pregnant.
+The right type of assisted conception for you will depend on why you’re finding it hard to get pregnant.

 • Intra-uterine insemination (IUI).
-Sperm is put directly inside your womb around the time that you’re ovulating.
-You may need to take a medicine to help your ovaries produce more eggs at the same time.
-IUI may be an option for you if having sex is difficult, or if you’re in a same sex relationship.
+Sperm is put directly inside your womb around the time you’re ovulating.
+You may need to take a medicine to help your ovaries make more eggs at the same time.
+IUI may be an option for you if having sex is difficult or if you’re in a same sex relationship.

 • Intracytoplasmic sperm injection (ICSI).
-This can be an option if your partner has fertility problems, such as a low sperm count.
-It involves injecting a single sperm directly into the egg.
+This can be an option if your partner has fertility problems such as a low sperm count.
+It involves injecting a single sperm directly into an egg.
 The embryo is then put into your womb.

 You can find out more about all types of assisted conception, including their success rates and risks, from the Human Fertilisation and Embryology Authority (HFEA).